-Previous studies have demonstrated a strong correlation between the microbiota of shrimp intestines and their surrounding water, suggesting that microorganisms from ambient water can interact with the microbiota of aquatic animals [34-35].
-In this study, there were 20 common phyla between WE and WG, and no unique phyla in WG compared to WE(Figure 3A).
-In contrast, there 8 unique phyla were observed in YG compared to YE (Figure 3B).
-This indicates that the interaction between shrimp intestines and water in greenhouse mode was stronger than in factory mode.
+Previous studies have indicated a strong relationship between the microbiota of shrimp intestines and their surrounding water, suggesting that microorganisms from ambient water can interact with the microbiota of aquatic animals [39-40].
+In this study, 20 common phyla were identified between WE and WG, and no unique phyla in WG compared to WE(Figure 3A).
+In contrast, there 8 unique phyla were observed in YG compared to YE (Figure 3B), suggesting that the interaction between shrimp intestines and water in greenhouse mode was stronger than in aquaponic mode.
 It is likely that the presence of micro flocs in the water body of the greenhouse mode is what causes the strong shaping effect on the shrimp intestines as they feed on these micro-flocs.
-The intestinal microbiota of healthy shrimp may be more dependable than that of the surrounding water, as it creates a microenvironment that encourages the growth of certain microorganisms[16].
-In the factory mode, the water is filtered through a microfilter, resulting in a lack of micro floc and thus, a minimal interaction between the shrimp intestine and the microbial flora of the water body.
+The intestinal microbiota of healthy shrimp may be more dependable than that of the surrounding water, as it creates a microenvironment that encourages the growth of certain microorganisms[21].
+In the aquaponic mode, the water is filtered through a microfilter, resulting in a lack of micro floc and thus, a minimal interaction between the shrimp intestine and the microbial flora of the water body.
 This suggests that, to mediate the interaction between shrimp intestines and water microbiota, micro- flocs can be used as an example.

-PCoA results indicated that the correlation between the WE and WG groups was greater than between the YE and YG groups (Figure 4), implying that the shrimp grown in the greenhouse pond were in better health than those grown in the factory pond.
-Notably, the YG group was distinct from the WG and WE groups, although they were initially together for the initial 30 days, indicating that there were considerable differences between the greenhouse and factory modes.
+PCoA results revealed that the correlation between the WE and WG groups was greater than between the YE and YG groups (Figure 4), suggesting that the shrimp grown in the greenhouse pond were in better health than those grown in the aquaponic pond.
+Notably, the YG group was distinct from the WG and WE groups, even though they were initially together for the initial 30 days, indicating that there were considerable differences between the greenhouse and aquaponic modes.
 It is evident that the intestinal flora of shrimp is largely influenced by the aquatic environment flora.
-Additionally, the Venn diagram indicates that the number of bacteria varieties in shrimp intestines and water bodies in the greenhouse mode is lower than that in the factory mode at the level of phyla and genus (Figure 3).
-We hypothesize that the addition of carbon sources in the greenhouse mode will result in an increase in the abundance of bacteria with high C/N, thus reducing the species of bacteria with low C/N.
+Additionally, the Venn diagram indicates that the number of bacteria varieties in shrimp intestines and water bodies in the greenhouse mode is lower than that in the aquaponic mode at the level of phyla and genus (Figure 3).
+We hypothesize that the addition of carbon sources in the greenhouse mode will lead to an increase in the abundance of bacteria with high C/N, thus reducing the species of bacteria with low C/N.

-The microbiome of greenhouse rearing and factory rearing modes showed a close correlation with the taxa.
-Among the top 50 abundant pathways, mainly metabolic pathways, such as carbon metabolism, biosynthesis of secondary metabolites, purine metabolism, glyoxylate and discarboxylate metabolism, pyruvate metabolism, pyrimidine metabolism, tryptophan metabolism, glutathione metabolism, and histidine metabolism, were significantly more abundant in the WG group than in the YG group, indicating that a higher proportion of heterotrophic biomass and better digestion and absorption of nutrients [20].
-However, some pathways, including alanine, aspartate and glutamate metabolism, were significantly lower in the WG group than in the YG group.
-These pathways were up-regulated by environmental stress, such as exposure to microcystin-LR [36] and long-term low salinity [37].
+The microbiome of greenhouse rearing and aquaponic rearing modes showed a close correlation with the taxa.
+Among the top 50 abundant pathways, mainly metabolic pathways, such as carbon metabolism, biosynthesis of secondary metabolites, purine metabolism, glyoxylate and discarboxylate metabolism, pyruvate metabolism, pyrimidine metabolism, tryptophan metabolism, glutathione metabolism, and histidine metabolism, were found to be more abundant in WG group than in YG group, indicating that a higher proportion of heterotrophic biomass and better digestion and absorption of nutrients [25].
+However, some pathways, such as alanine, aspartate and glutamate metabolism, were significantly lower in the WG group than in the YG group.
+These pathways were up-regulated by environmental stress, such as exposure to microcystin-LR [41] and long-term low salinity [42].
 Although the WG and YG groups were in the same salinity of 10 and were not exposed to microcystin-LR, the responses of intestinal function were very different between them.
-This suggests that the ecosystem of the greenhouse system was more favorable than that of the factory system and that shrimp reared in factory ponds were under some unknown stress.
+This suggests that the ecosystem of the greenhouse system was more favorable than that of the aquaponic system and that shrimp reared in aquaponic ponds were under some unknown stress.
 Interestingly, the YG group exhibited a significantly greater sulfur metabolism than the WG group, likely due to the addition of ammonium sulfate to the YG group to form biofilms of autotrophic denitrifying bacteria.